cspi-git/hopcipher/README.md

 # HopCipher
-Encrypt/Decrypt a string with a password using multiple nodes to provide high security.
+Encrypt/Decrypt a string with a password using multiple nodes to provide high security(Demo).

 ## Installation
 Github: